 Phishing Scams: what are they, and how do you protect yourself?

-Phishing is a type of cyberattack that is designed to steal sensitive data such as login credentials and credit card information.
+Phishing scams are a type of cyberattack that is designed to steal sensitive data such as login credentials and credit card information.
 The term ‘phishing’ originates from the word ‘fishing’, due to the cyberattack strategy using ‘baits’ to lure out victims.

 Often, phishing scams will be distributed through fraudulent email addresses that direct users to fake websites.
 By posing as legitimate companies, cyberattackers trick victims in to typing their credentials into fake websites that send the information directly to them.